 The qceXX software driver is independent of the platform.
 The qceXX (where XX is 50 for the current major version) driver provides the common services for hardware crypto access to the two drivers listed above.
+The qdrbg module implements an SP 800-90A compliant DRBG obtaining its seed from the Crypto 5 hardware.

-The software application (user space), qfipsverify, provides integrity checking for itself and the cryptographic software drivers.
+The software application (user space), qfintverify, provides integrity checking for itself and the cryptographic software drivers.